redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.HTC.md

 .PROCEDURE

+**IREV1:** the first display displays all set properties; only the second display is empty.

-1. Run the command `sec-lsm-manager-cmd -ek id xx path / default permission xx plug / xx / display clear display` and check that display doesn't report any property.
+1. Run the command `sec-lsm-manager-cmd -ek id xx path / default permission xx plug / xx / display clear display` and check that the second display doesn't report any property.